marlonrichert/zsh-autocomplete/README.md

 ### Always show matches in named groups
-By default, completion groups and duplicates matches are shown only in certain circumstances or when you press [<kbd>⇤</kbd>](# "shift-tab").
-This allows the automatic listing of completion matches to be as compact and fast as possible.
+By default, completion groups and duplicates matches are shown only in certain circumstances or when you press <kbd>⌃ Control</kbd><kbd>␣ Space</kbd>.
+This allows the automatic listing of completions to be as compact and fast as possible.

-To always show matches in groups (and thus show duplicate matches, too):
+To always show completions in groups (and thus show duplicates, too):
 ```shell
 zstyle ':autocomplete:*' groups always
 ```